 Field or control Description Current Password Enter the current password in this field.
-4 New Password Enter the new password in this field.
-8 Repeat New Password Re-enter the new password in this field.
-8 Delete Password Deletes the password from the security function.
+The valid range of characters for the password is from one to 32 characters.
+Entering no characters or more than 32 characters results in an error message.
+Note: If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password.
+New Password Enter the new password in this field.
+See Enter Password configuration menu on page 488 for password character information.
+Repeat New Password Re-enter the new password in this field.
+Delete Password Deletes the password from the security function.
 You must enter the correct password before you can clear it.
 If the password is correct, the password is deleted and the menu closes.
 The Security menu changes the name of the Delete Password button to Set Password .
 If the incorrect password is entered, the instrument shows an error message.
-NOTE.
-Once you delete the password, you must set a new password before you can change the security access functions.
+Note: Once you delete the password, you must set a new password before you can change the security access functions.
 Set New Password Sets the new password and closes the menu if the current password is correct, the new password matches in both new password fields, and the new password fields are not empty.
 Any other conditions result in an error message.
 Cancel Closes the menu without taking any action.

-Passwords and sending the instrument for service.
-If you need to send the instrument for service or repair, make sure to use the Clear Password function before sending to the Tektronix Service Center.
+CAUTION: If you need to send the instrument for service or repair, make sure to use the Clear Password function before sending to the Tektronix Service Center.
 Failure to do so may impede servicing the instrument.